Ross Ulbricht (English Wikipedia)

 pdfserver.amlaw.com

 • United States of America v.
 Ulbricht, 15-1815-cr, pg 33 (2d Cir.
-May 31st, 2017) ("For example, because Ulbricht contested his responsibility for the five commissioned murders for hire, the district court found by a preponderance of the evidence that Ulbricht did in fact commission the murders, believing that they would be carried out.").
+May 31st, 2017) ("For example, because Ulbricht contested his responsibility for the five commissioned murders for hire, the district court found by a preponderance of the evidence that Ulbricht did in fact commission the murders, believing that they would be carried out."), archived from the original.

 archive.today